 Raton Mesa is often used to describe all the mesas extending east for 90 miles around the Colorado/New Mexico border.
 It runs from Raton, New Mexico to Trinidad, CO, as well as the Oklahoma panhandle.
 Mesas included are Mesa de Maya in Trinidad, as well as Johnson Mesa and Black Mesa.

-Address: near Trinidad
+Address: near Trinidad, CO

 County: Las Animas